The Harriet affair - a frontier of chaos?

-The rescue of Betty Guard and her two children from Ngati Ruanui in September 1834 involved the first use of British troops on New Zealand soil.
-A British House of Commons inquiry into the affair in 1835 was critical of what it described as excessive force by the rescue party.
+The rescue of Betty Guard and her two children from Ngāti Ruanui in the spring of 1834 involved the first action by British troops on New Zealand soil.
+A British House of Commons inquiry into the affair in 1835 criticised what it described as the use of excessive force by the rescue party.

 The wreck of the Harriet

-On 29 April 1834 the whaler John (Jacky) Guard, his wife Elizabeth and their two children were returning from a trip to Sydney aboard the barque Harriet.
-Under the command of Captain Hall, the Harriet was caught in a gale and driven ashore near Rahotu on the Taranaki coast.
+In April 1834 the whaler John (Jacky) Guard, his wife Elizabeth and their two children returned from a trip to Sydney aboard the Harriet, commanded by Captain Hall.
+On the 29th the barque was caught in a gale and driven ashore near Rāhotu on the Taranaki coast.

-In true survivor style the castaways used the ship's sails to make tents.
-Several days later, they were attacked by a group of Taranaki Maori who plundered the wreck.
-Then they were set upon by Ngati Ruanui who, perhaps aggrieved at the lack of plunder available, attacked the survivors.
-In the ensuing struggle, 12 of the Harriet's crew were killed, including Betty's brother.
+In true survivor style the castaways made tents from the ship’s sails.
+Several days later, they were attacked by a group of Taranaki Māori who plundered the wreck.
+Then Ngāti Ruanui, perhaps aggrieved at the lack of booty, attacked the party.
+In the ensuing struggle, 12 of the Harriet’s crew were killed, including Betty’s brother.
 Betty herself narrowly escaped death.

 Settler woman savaged in brutal attack!

-A sensationalised account of Betty's capture that appeared in the Sydney Herald on 17 November 1834 emphasised Maori savagery:
+A sensationalised account of Betty’s capture that appeared in the Sydney Herald on 17 November 1834 emphasised Māori savagery:

-[The Maori] stripped her and her children naked, dragged her to their huts, and would have killed her, had not a Chief's wife kindly interfered on her behalf, and when the bludgeon was raised with that intention, threw a rug over her person, and saved her life … They afterwards delivered the youngest child [Louisa] to the mother, and took the other away into the bush, and Mrs. Guard did not see it [John] for two months after.
+[The Maori] stripped her and her children naked, dragged her to their huts, and would have killed her, had not a Chief’s wife kindly interfered on her behalf, and when the bludgeon was raised with that intention, threw a rug over her person, and saved her life….
+They afterwards delivered the youngest child [Louisa] to the mother, and took the other away into the bush, and Mrs. Guard did not see it [John] for two months after.

 Betty Guard also described how she 'saw the Natives cut up and eat those they killed belonging to the Harriet'.